Pilea Peperomioides 14cm

 Discovered by a Norwegian missionary in Southern China - the missionary plant, Chinese money plant or pancake plant is one of our most sought after houseplants.
 This succulent's round leaves can grow to a diameter of 10cm and is one of the easiest plants to care for and propagate.
-Comes in terracotta pot.
+The Pilea loves to poke babies up out of the soil, so when they appear, cut each little plantlet with a sharp knife.
+You can either keep them in water for a bit or put them straight into soil.

 How to care for your Pilea Peperomioides